-Food group targets for a 1,200-calorie pattern are: Write down the foods offered for each food group.
-Was the target reached?
-1 cup 1 cup of fruits counts as 1 cup raw or cooked fruit; or 1/2 cup dried fruit; or 1 cup 100% fruit juice.
-Y N Limit: • Added sugars to <30 grams a day. • Saturated fat to <13 grams a day. • Sodium to <1,200 milligrams a day.
-Vegetables 1 cup of vegetables counts as • 1 cup raw or cooked vegetables; or • 2 cups leafy salad greens; or • 1 cup 100% vegetable juice.
-Y Activity Be active your way: Children 2 to 5 years old should 4-ounce equivalents 1 ounce of grains counts as • 1 slice bread; or • 1 ounce ready-to-eat cereal; or • 1⁄2 cup cooked rice, pasta, or cereal.
-Y play actively every day.
-Y N 3-ounce equivalents 1 ounce of protein foods counts as • 1 ounce seafood, lean meats, or poultry; or • 1 egg; or • 1 Tbsp thinly spread peanut butter; or • 1⁄2 cup cooked beans, peas, or lentils.
-Y Choking Hazards Choking Hazards Children under age 4 are at risk of choking while eating.
+Food group targets for a 1,400-calorie pattern are: Write down the foods offered for each food group.
+Was the target reached? et Fruits 11⁄2 cups 1 cup of fruits counts as • 1 cup raw or cooked fruit; or • 1⁄2 cup dried fruit; or • 1 cup 100% fruit juice.
+Y • Saturated fat to <16 grams a day.
+Vegetables 11⁄2 cups 1 cup of vegetables counts as 1 cup raw or cooked vegetables; or 2 cups leafy salad greens; or 1 cup 100% vegetable juice.
+Y Activity Be active your way: Children 2 to 5 years old should Grains 5-ounce equivalents 1 ounce of grains counts as 1 slice bread; or 1 ounce ready-to-eat cereal; or 1⁄2 cup cooked rice, pasta, or cereal.
+Y Activity Be active your way: Children 2 to 5 years old should play actively every day.
+Y N Children under age 4 are at risk of choking while eating.
 For more information, visit: Reducing the Risk of Choking in Young Childen at Mealtimes.
-Dairy 1 cup of dairy counts as 1 cup dairy milk or yogurt; or 1 cup lactose-free dairy milk or yogurt; or 1 cup fortified soy milk or yogurt; or 11⁄2 ounces hard cheese.
-Y This 1,200-calorie pattern is only an estimate of your child's needs.
+Protein 4-ounce equivalents 1 ounce of protein foods counts as 1 ounce seafood, lean meats, or poultry; or 1 egg; or 1 Tbsp thinly spread peanut butter; or 1⁄2 cup cooked beans, peas, or lentils.
+Y Choking Hazards risk of choking while eating.
+For more information, visit: Reducing the Risk of Choking in Dairy 21⁄2 cups 1 cup of dairy counts as • 1 cup dairy milk or yogurt; or • 1 cup lactose-free dairy milk or yogurt; or • 1 cup fortified soy milk or yogurt; or • 11⁄2 ounces hard cheese.
+Y This 1,400-calorie pattern is only an estimate of your child's needs.